paltania832/Power-BI-Projects/README.md

 ### Scenario 1:
 - Dashboard only includes movies that are **present in both the TMDB and Oscars datasets**.
 - In the Oscars dataset, some movies appear multiple times due to re-releases.
+We are programmatically removing duplicate movie entries in the Oscar dataset, where some movies have been re-released (i.e., same movie title appears multiple times with different release years).
+T
 - A **dynamic Power Query transformation** removes all but the **most recent release** of each duplicate title.
-- This logic is resilient and will auto-handle future changes or additions to the data.
+- This logic is dynamic and will auto-handle future changes or additions to the data.

 ### Scenario 2 (Bonus Page):
 - A second page in the dashboard connects to `dog_types.xlsx` (a file listing dog types).